Metal–organic framework: Stratified synthesis

 In addition to modifying the functionality of the ligands and metals themselves, post-synthetic modification can be used to expand upon the structure of the MOF.
-Using post-synthetic modification MOFs can be converted from a highly ordered crystalline material toward a heterogeneous porous material.
+Using post-synthetic modification MOFs can be converted from a ordered crystalline material toward a heterogeneous porous material.
 Using post-synthetic techniques, it is possible for the controlled installation of domains within a MOF crystal which exhibit unique structural and functional characteristics.
 Core-shell MOFs and other layered MOFs have been prepared where layers have unique functionalization but in most cases are crystallographically compatible from layer to layer.

-Open coordination sites
+Open metal sites

 In some cases MOF metal nodes have an unsaturated environment, and it is possible to modify this environment using different techniques.
 If the size of the ligand matches the size of the pore aperture, it is possible to install additional ligands to existing MOF structure.
 Sometimes metal nodes have a good binding affinity for inorganic species.
 For instance, it was shown that metal nodes can perform an extension, and create a bond with the uranyl cation.

-Installation between layers of 2D MOF

-When working with two dimensional metal organic frameworks, it is possible to coordinate a ligand in-between the layers of the MOF.
-This modification can occur during synthesis of the MOF, referred to as de novo synthesis, where the components of the MOF and the desired inter-layer ligand are reacted together.
-This forms not only the MOF but coordinates the ligand to the MOF at the same time.
-The other way is via post-synthetic modification, most commonly using a solvothermal synthesis method.

-Zn(II) meso-Tetra(4-carboxyphenyl) Porphine.
-Figure shows the structure of the H_{4}TCPP linker with a zinc ion coordinated within the porphyrin.
-Other zinc nodes will coordinate with the carboxylic acid groups to form the extended MOF structure.

-The ligand most commonly will coordinate to the MOF at the metal node, carefully selecting the metal node used in the MOF and the binding motif of the chosen ligand to promote coordination.
-If the two dimensional MOF uses a porphyrin linker in-between the metal nodes, it is also possible for the second linker to coordinate to the MOF via a metal within the porphyrin as well as coordinating to the metal node between the porphyrin linker, providing two coordination sites for the linker.
-One example of this is in the 2D Zn_{2}(Zntcpp) MOF composed of zinc nodes and a Tetrakis (4-carboxyphenyl) porphyrin linker, where the photochromic ligand bis(5- pyridyl-2-methyl-3-thienyl)cyclopentene (bpmtc) was able to be incorporated between the Zn_{2}(Zntcpp) layers.
-These two dimensional MOFs maintain their crystallinity (confirmed commonly with PXRD) when a second linker is installed and show variable stability outside of suspension.
-The installation of a variety of different linkers within different two dimensional MOFs can lead to a broad range of applications some of which mentioned below.